philseven/cliqq-pay/docs/index.md

 - HTTP and webservice concepts
 - SHA-1 hashing

-Integrating your website to 7-CONNECT will require development of two points:
+Integrating to 7-CONNECT will require development of two points:

 - 7-CONNECT Reference Request: You will need to request for a 7-CONNECT Reference which will be used by customers to pay at the store.
 - Merchant Payment API: This URL will enable 7-Connect to notify your system in realtime whenever the customer pays at the store.